-It's a crime that libraries consider the most heinous of all.
-The unhinged playwright Joe Orton even went to jail for it.
-There is no excuse for defacing books.
-Except that the London Library in Mayfair is now rather pleased that one of its former members appears to have done just that.
+Except that the London Library in Mayfair was rather pleased when, in 2018, it discovered one of its former members appeared to have done just that.
 His name?
 Bram Stoker.
 The book he was researching?
 Dracula.

-Research at the library — headed by Development Director Philip Spedding — has discovered 28 books on its shelves that were likely used by Stoker to research his seminal gothic horror novel, published in 1897.
+Research at the library — headed by its development director Philip Spedding — discovered 26 books on its shelves that were likely used by Stoker to research his seminal gothic horror novel, which was published in 1897.

 An Irish businessman living in Chelsea, Stoker joined the London Library in 1890.
-He was proposed by Hall Caine, the man Dracula is dedicated to.
+It's always been a private library, and the author was proposed by Hall Caine, the man Dracula is dedicated to.

-While Stoker's name may be revered in the literary world, in fact he wasn't a natural talent when it came to pen and paper.
+While Stoker's name may be revered in the literary world, he wasn't a natural talent when it came to pen and paper.
 "Stoker was a dreadful writer.
-His other stuff is dreadful," says Spedding.
+His other stuff is dreadful," Spedding tells us, matter-of-factly.
 Dracula was to become the exception to the rule.

 Among the books that Stoker is thought to have borrowed while researching Dracula, is The Book of Werewolves, an egregious tome by Reverend Sabine Baring-Gould.
 The library's copy is littered with pencil marks closely correlating with a transcription of Stoker's Dracula notes, published by Robert Eighteen-Bisang.